 Our proposed algorithm is applied to make a long-range plan in complex environments.
-Our algorithm aims to reduce the duration of encounters and the number of ships encountered at the same time, thus reducing the complexity of the encountering situation and helping autonomous ships make safe navigation decisions.
+As a result of minimizing the risk defined above, the algorithm seeks to reduce the duration of encounters and the number of ships encountered at the same time, thus reducing the complexity of the encountering situation and helping autonomous ships make safe navigation decisions.